 By this point, only two juvenile correctional facilities remained open in Wisconsin, and they were chronically understaffed.
 The staff that was in place was undertrained, according to the complaint, and underpaid thanks to Republican Gov. Scott Walker’s gutting of public employee unions, known as Act 10.

-Before Briggs attempted suicide, girls at Copper Lake School were doing so at a rate of about one per week, according to the lawsuit.
+Before Briggs attempted suicide, girls at Copper Lake School were doing so at a rate of about two per week, according to the lawsuit.